 The average additional cash compensation offered is $25,419 per annum, lying within the range of $19,064 - $35,587.
 It usually varies for engineers, even in the same salary band.

 The total average compensation of an embedded systems engineer in the United States is $1,37,404 per year.

 Want to learn how to negotiate a higher salary package?
 Experts and ex-recruiters from FAANG+ companies at Interview Kickstart will teach you how to leverage your skills to up your negotiating power.
 Sign up for Interview Kickstart’s FREE webinar to learn more!

 What Is an Embedded Systems Engineer’s Career Path?

 The embedded system engineering career path depends on the projects you have been a part of and your work experience.
 The role of an embedded systems engineer has evolved over the years and is still transforming.
-Embedded systems engineers often come from various backgrounds and may have started their embedded systems role at different points in their careers.
+Embedded systems engineers often come from various backgrounds and may have started their embedded systems roles at different points in their careers.

 Embedded Systems Engineer I → Embedded Systems Engineer II → Senior Embedded Systems Engineer → Staff Embedded Systems Engineer → Senior Staff Embedded Systems Engineer → Principal Embedded Systems Engineer

 How to Crack an Embedded Systems Engineer Interview?

 A typical embedded systems engineer interview at FAANG+ companies includes: